Skip to main content

 If trim is used, the deducted quantity is increased automatically.

-Portion Multipliers
+Portion multipliers

 POS mappings can use a portion multiplier.
 This is useful when one POS item represents more or less than one recipe portion.
-Example:

 POS itemRecipePortion multiplier